+As the primary pediatric trauma center in the region, we understand how challenging and frightening a visit can be for our patients and their families.
 Our acute response team of surgeons, nurses and emergency medicine specialists provide immediate intervention when your child arrives at the hospital.
 We coordinate with specialists in Emergency Medicine to provide a full range of diagnostic services and treatment for acutely ill or injured patients, including trauma surgery.

-As the primary pediatric trauma center in the region, we also understand how challenging and frightening the experience can be for patients and their families.
+- Support services.
 To support families, continuity of care from admission to discharge through rehabilitation is coordinated by our expert surgical and nursing specialists in trauma and burn care, including experts with the Burn Program and Children's Outpatient Burn Clinic.

+- Transport services.
 When your child needs a medical transport to Children's National, our communications specialists in the Emergency Communication and Information Center work with regional and international Emergency Medical Services (EMS) to provide an ambulance, helicopter or other flight transport to Children's National.

-Injury Prevention Through Education
+Injury Prevention Education

 Beyond emergency care, injury prevention is an important part of our mission.
 Through research, education and outreach to the public, we aim to teach families and caregivers how to recognize injury risks and create a safe environment.

-In addition to resources and information on the Safe Kids website, we offer a Burn Education program through the hospital and a series of educational videos that you can watch from the comfort of your home.
+In addition to resources and information on the Safe Kids website, we offer a burn education program through the hospital and a series of educational videos that you can watch from the comfort of your own home.

 To schedule a prevention education program, contact Sally Wilson, RN, at 202-476-4090.
 Courses such as Trauma Update and Trauma Core Curriculum are also offered for health care professionals.